Shay213/sign-up-form/README.md

 # sign-up-form
-ign-up form for an imaginary service
+Sign-up form for an imaginary service